efeslab/igor-ae/README.md

 ```

 The `USER` and `USER_RPI` variables at the top of the script need to be set to
-to your username on your host computer (where you are deploying IGOR from) and
+to your username on your host computer (where you are copying IGOR from) and
 your RPis respectively.
 After IGOR builds on each RPi, it will be copied to
 a `cfs/` directory on the user's desktop on the RPi.